 Takoradi and Beyond

-In the mornings you’ll attend the village’s Healthcare Centre, and conduct some community outreach work including a visit to the local primary school.
-This is the perfect complement for all Ghana electives.
+In the mornings you’ll attend the village’s healthcare centre, and conduct some community outreach at local primary schools.
 In the afternoons you’ll get a culture lesson as you spend time with local fishermen as they bring in the day’s catch, take trips across a nearby lagoon in a locally built canoe, visit the local gin distillery, walk through the shallow sea to an offshore island to explore the ruined castle, and walk coastal trails along stretches of unspoiled beach with not a tourist in sight.

 Electives in Ghana - Takoradi

 Being on placement in a different country made me appreciate the NHS more than ever.

 "Life in the Work the World house was a unique experience"